Wheel of Fate is an RPG where AI builds the world based on your choices

 Game developers use artificial intelligence in a number of ways: to generate grass and flowers, test bugs, and better enable teams to work on games from multiple locations worldwide.
 UDX Interactive is using AI for a system to give its role-playing game a system that provides for thousands of choices with Wheel of Fate, a role-playing game.

 At the helm is Miles Holmes, a veteran game designer whose credits include BioWare (Mass Effect 2), Ubisoft, and Gameloft.
 At the center of this idea is a wheel, and when you spin it, the actions and story impacts influence the outcomes of the next spin.
-It sounds intriguing as hell, and Wheel of Fate is take this idea to Kickstarter in mid-September.
+It sounds intriguing as hell, and Wheel of Fate is taking this idea to Kickstarter in mid-September.

 UDX has already received funding from the Canadian government (along with putting CEO Daniel Vivona’s own cash into it), and CEO Vivona said in a phone interview that the studio would be seeking somewhere between $20,000 and $30,000 to make Wheel of Fate bigger.
 But even without Kickstarter, Vivona said UDX will put out the game.
 It’s looking for a publisher or other partner, and it plans to release Wheel of Fate one chapter at a time.
 Vivona got interested in game development as a modder for the original Neverwinter Nights, an RPG from BioWare that had an extensive toolset for community-created content.